 These provide information on probable sources, and possible measures together with their likely contribution to status and their cost-effectiveness.
-They also set out how we aim to progress will be made toward stopping use of Priority Hazardous Substances and compliance with status objectives for other chemicals.
+They also set out how progress will be made towards stopping use of Priority Hazardous Substances and compliance with status objectives for other chemicals.
 Pollution Reduction Plans were released in September 2009.